NBA Rumors: Cavs Could Trade George Hill, Collin Sexton & Draft Picks For Kawhi Leonard, Per ‘Bleacher Report’

 San Antonio Spurs small forward Kawhi Leonard is currently one of the hottest commodities on the trade market this offseason.
 After a season filled with drama and frustrations, the disgruntled superstar expressed his intention to leave the Spurs and said that he prefers to be traded to the Los Angeles Lakers.
 However, the Spurs made it clear that they are not willing to send Leonard to the Lakers or other Western Conference teams.

-This gives Eastern Conference team like the Cleveland Cavaliers a strong chance of landing Kawhi Leonard this summer.
+This gives Eastern Conference teams like the Cleveland Cavaliers a strong chance of landing Kawhi Leonard this summer.
 According to Sean Highkin of Bleacher Report, the Cavaliers will do whatever it takes to convince LeBron James to stay, and the potential acquisition of Leonard could be enough for the best player on the planet to continue his basketball career in Cleveland.

 In a proposed trade deal, Highkin suggested that the Cavaliers could trade George Hill, the draft rights to Collin Sexton, and a 2021 first-round pick to the Spurs for Kawhi Leonard.
 The deal works on ESPN‘s NBA Trade Machine.